Helen Keller: Works

-Keller wrote The World I Live In in 1908, giving readers an insight into how she felt about the world.
+In 1908, Keller wrote The World I Live In, giving readers an insight into how she felt about the world.
 Out of the Dark, a series of essays on socialism, was published in 1913.

+Keller, along with her friend Mark Twain, also became involved in the dispute about the authorship of the Shakespeare plays, which they discussed extensively during Keller's, Sullivan's and Macy's visit to Twain's home in 1909.
+In a review Keller published of George Greenwood's book The Shakespeare Problem Restated, she wrote that "Shakespeare of Stratford is not to be even thought of as a possible author of the most wonderful plays in the world."
+She soon became convinced by the claims of William Stone Booth that the works' true author was Francis Bacon and that Bacon had hidden an acrostic in every one of the plays contained in the First Folio.
+She asked Richard Watson Gilder, the editor of The Century Magazine, if he'd be willing to publish an article by her advocating for Booth's hypothesis, but he declined.

 When Keller was young, Anne Sullivan introduced her to Phillips Brooks, who introduced her to Christianity, Keller famously saying: "I always knew He was there, but I didn't know His name!"
 Her spiritual autobiography, My Religion, was published in 1927 and then in 1994 extensively revised by Ray Silverman, and re-issued under the title Light in My Darkness.
 It advocates the teachings of Emanuel Swedenborg, the Christian theologian and mystic who gave a spiritual interpretation of the teachings of the Bible and who claimed that the Second Coming of Jesus Christ had already taken place.
 Keller described the core of her belief in these words:

 But in Swedenborg's teaching it [Divine Providence] is shown to be the government of God's Love and Wisdom and the creation of uses.
 Since His Life cannot be less in one being than another, or His Love manifested less fully in one thing than another, His Providence must needs be universal ...
 He has provided religion of some kind everywhere, and it does not matter to what race or creed anyone belongs if he is faithful to his ideals of right living.